kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 ## Acknowledgements

-Some computations for this blog were performed using a program written by [Nandakumar Chandrasekhar](https://www.linkedin.com/in/nandakumar-chandrasekhar-a400b45b/) in the [Julia programming Language](https://julialang.org/).
-The output was formatted so that it could be easily cut and pasted into the blog document.
+The computations for [@tbl:large-n-pi] were performed using a program written by [Nandakumar Chandrasekhar](https://www.linkedin.com/in/nandakumar-chandrasekhar-a400b45b/) in the [Julia programming Language](https://julialang.org/).
+The output was formatted so that it could be easily cut and pasted into the blog itself.
 The source code is available [here]({attach}auxiliary/pi_approximations.jl).

+Thanks are also due to [Geogebra](https://www.geogebra.org/) and [Wolfram Alpha](https://www.wolframalpha.com/) for free online mathematical support.

 ## Feedback